Cats and kittens are adopted from the Cats Protection League Cattery at 14 Charlesworth Street.

 If we believe a cat you are interested in will not suit your circumstances, we will let you know.
 Our cats needs always come first so please do not be offended if we turn you down for a particular cat.
 There will always be a good reason.
 Additionally, if the adoption does not work out for any reason, CPL will always take the cat back

 Yes there is!
 Much like lambs, kittens are generally not born during the winter months.
 Each year is slightly different and as climate change affects the planet, the kitten season is beginning to start earlier and last longer.
 If you are unsure about when to start looking for a kitten, you can always call us and inquire as to when we estimate kittens will begin arriving.
+Generally kitten season will be late Nov through to March.

 Once your suitability for a certain cat has been approved by our rehoming staff, we will let you know how long this particular cat has to stay with us (cats must stay with us long enough to trust our staff who search for any cats that escape their new home too early and get lost.).
 You are most welcome to visit your cat while you are both waiting – this helps the bonding process!